Sebberh/RenovateTutorial/ReadMe.md

 ```
 ":prConcurrentLimitNone"
 ```
   - No limit on how many pull requests are created concurrently.
-The deafult is 20, which would probably not cause any problems for this tutorial but might cause delays if you experiment on your own.
+The default is 20, which would probably not cause any problems for this tutorial but might cause delays if you experiment on your own.

   - Removing *":automergeDisabled"* allows for enabling automerge in the repo.
-This is necessary since we will configure automerge next.
+This is necessary since we will configure auto-merge next.
 ```
 ":pinAllExceptPeerDependencies"
 ```